-As lockdown learning takes its toll on children, families and teachers, we’re all looking for ways to get the kids out-of-doors, reduce screen time and make home schooling more fun.
+Are you always looking for ways to get the kids out-of-doors, reduce screen time and make home schooling more fun?

 Laura Bird understands more than most.
 Laura runs Miss Bird’s School of Art for all ages and abilities from her garden studio.